Survey

 Reminder

 e-mails were sent on May 9 and May 21.
-Knowing that some of these contacts
+Knowing that some of

-were with admissions or other administrative entities, we asked that
+these contacts were with admissions or other administrative

-the invitation be forwarded to the appropriate person when necessary.
+entities, we asked that the invitation be forwarded to the

-In some cases recipients replied that they had already completed the
+replied that they had already completed the survey.
+We replied

-survey.
-We replied with a thank you and an apology for sending a reminder.
+with a thank you and an apology for sending a reminder.

 The

-May 21 reminder informed respondents that the response rate, at that
+May 21 reminder informed respondents that the response rate, at

-hope that those who have not completed the survey can spare a few minutes
+reminder in the hope that those who have not completed the

-to help with our research.
-We are sorry to bother you with repeated
+survey can spare a few minutes to help with our research.
+We are

-requests and will not be contacting you again."
+contacting you again."

 Note

-that the invitation includes a "verification word" that is
+that the invitation includes a "verification word" that is to be

-password protect the directory so that only those with an invitation
+password protect the directory so that only those with an

-became a problem at this point.
-In spite of numerous efforts and a
+server configuration, became a problem at this point.
+In spite

-string of communications with the web provider, the password access
+of numerous efforts and a string of communications with the web

-would not work.
-The password idea was abandoned, making the web site
+provider, the password access would not work.
+The password idea

-accessible to all.
-In order to recognize valid entries the "verification
+to recognize valid entries the "verification word" was provided

 Response